 The capacity of these carbohydrate stores depends on stature and body size.
 Therefore, they cover almost precisely the individual daily requirement of each person.

-However, if you eat a low-carbohydrate diet, the glycogen stores will not be full.
+The glycogen stores will not be full if you eat a low-carbohydrate diet.
 Consequently, the body can fall back on stored fat even earlier.

 Like fasting, therefore, ketogenic diets aim to lower insulin levels.

-Since high insulin levels are a significant risk factor for chronic diseases, the post-absorptive fasting stage is enormously essential.
+The post-absorptive fasting stage is essential since high insulin levels are a significant risk factor for chronic diseases.

 - Metabolic syndrome